vthang95/react-redux-nextjs-antd-boilerplate/README.md

 ## Contributing

 I am not educated in computer science so it may contain many unreasonable problems.
-So, feel free to submit a PR or issues.
+Feel free to submit a PR or issues.